Ch. 6 Education

 • The state and the LEA interfere too much with people’s lives.

-• Chubb and Moe: Education is best produced in a free-market and should be marketed as competition drives up standards and lowers costs.
+• Chubb and Moe: Education is best produced in a free market and should be marketed as competition drives up standards and lowers costs.

 • Chubb and Moe - Parentocracy: Consumers of education (parents/students) should be empowered with more choices and a greater say in their educational decision-making.